 The route skirts the lake on a lovely stretch of road before then turning towards Blagdon and on to the magnificent Burrington Combe.

 Passing the Rock of Ages, where the Rev. Toplady is reputed to have written his famous hymn, riders face possibly the most challenging stretch of the Ride - ascending the Combe.
 It's about 2.5 miles of steady uphill riding, but at c.
 5-6% gradient (1 in 20 or so in old money) it should be manageable for most people.
 But whether on bike or on foot, it's definitely worth the effort!

-However, if you're in desperate need of an additional significant climb this is where you'll find the second optional section - comprising another fast descent followed by a 3-mile climb of the iconic Cheddar Gorge.
+However, if you're in desperate need of an additional significant climb the top of the Mendips is also where you'll find the second optional section [CHEDDAR] - comprising a fast descent followed by a 3-mile climb of the iconic Cheddar Gorge.
 This is recommended for experienced riders only.

-And here's where you'll find the third and final optional section - a flat-ish 6-mile stretch that will introduce you to even more of the wonderful Levels.
+And here's where you'll find the third and final optional section [LEVELS] - a flat-ish 6-mile stretch that will introduce you to even more of the wonderful Levels.

 After Wedmore, the route continues to explore more of the very quiet lanes of the Somerset Levels before heading north to skirt around Burnham-on-Sea and on up towards Berrow, where it then turns east for six miles of yet more wonderful, quiet country lanes prior to entering the final straight towards Weston.

 The route joins the A370 briefly on the approach into Weston, it then passes through Uphill and the Ride finally finishes on the Beach Lawns just behind Weston's lovely seafront, where friends, family and other well-wishers will be gathered to help riders celebrate their achievement!

 If you'd like to see or download a map of the standard 57-mile GWR route please click HERE (Garmin) or HERE (gpx file).